Brexit ping-pong as both sides say 'ball in your court'

 "The ball is entirely in the UK's court for the rest to happen," European Commission spokesman Margaritis Schinas told reporters at lunchtime.

-May, meanwhile, is expected to say in a speech later on Monday to MPs in the Westminster parliament that "the ball is in their [EU] court".
+May, meanwhile, said in a speech on Monday to MPs in the Westminster parliament that "the ball is in their [EU] court".

-"Achieving that partnership will require leadership and flexibility, not just from us but from our friends, the 27 nations of the EU," she will say, according to excerpts released in advance.
+"Achieving that partnership will require leadership and flexibility, not just from us but from our friends, the 27 nations of the EU," she said.

 This latest war of words comes as the fifth round of Brexit talks started on Monday in Brussels.